Krste Misirkov: On the Macedonian Matters

-One of the most important works of Misirkov is the Macedonian book On the Macedonian Matters (Original: За македонцките работи) published in 1903 in Sofia, in which he laid down the principles of modern Macedonian.
+The most influential work by Misirkov is the book On the Macedonian Matters (Original: За македонцките работи), published in 1903 in Sofia, in which he laid down the principles of modern Macedonian.
 This book was written in the Macedonian dialects from the area between Prilep and Bitola.
 It argued in favor of national separation, the establishment of autonomous national institutions within the Ottoman Empire, and the standardization of a distinct Macedonian language.
-Misirkov wrote that one of the primary aims of the Macedonian intelligentsia should be to drive out the national and religious Serbian, Bulgarian and Greek propaganda from Macedonia, otherwise they would eventually lead to its partition.
+According to Misirkov, the Macedonian literary language should be based on dialects from the west-central part of Macedonia, which were used in the book itself.
+He wrote that one of the primary aims of the Macedonian intelligentsia should be to drive out the national and religious Serbian, Bulgarian and Greek propaganda from Macedonia, otherwise they would eventually lead to its partition.
 Furthermore, Misirkov appealed to the Ottoman authorities for eventual recognition of a separate Macedonian nation.
-Misirkov admitted that there was no Macedonian nation, but argued that it should be created, when the necessary historical circumstances would arise.
-Misirkov attacked both the Bulgarian Exarchate and the Internal Macedonian-Adrianople Revolutionary Organization (IMARO) as agents of the Bulgarian interests in Macedonia.
-According to this book and Misirkov himself, the Macedonian literary language should be based on dialects from the west-central part of Macedonia, which were used in the book itself.
-Ultimately, the west-central Macedonian dialect indeed became the base of the Macedonian literary language in the post 1944 period.
+He admitted that there was no Macedonian nation, but argued that it should be created, when the necessary historical circumstances would arise.
+Misirkov attacked both the Bulgarian Exarchate and the Internal Macedonian Revolutionary Organization (IMRO) as agents of the Bulgarian interests in Macedonia, which he considered the biggest threat to his project.
+He also saw the Bulgarian feeling in Macedonians as "biggest disaster" and Bulgaria as "the evil demon" of Macedonia.
+Shortly after its publication, the Bulgarian police confiscated the book and destroyed most of its copies.
+IMRO activists also destroyed number of copies.
+IMRO's activists opposed Misirkov's program and regarded his language as "Misirkov's mess".
+Misirkov's book is considered the "manifesto" of Macedonian nationalism and "both a political pamphlet and the first serious attempt at standardization of the Slavic vernacular language of Macedonia".